MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/quickstart.md

 ## Get the published status of a UGC item

-Using the itemid you can always get the state of an Item in your UGC Catalog.
+Using the **itemId**, you can always get the state of an item in your UGC catalog.

 ```csharp
 POST  https://YOURTITLEID.playfabapi.com/UserGeneratedContent/GetPublishStatus HTTP/1.1